Hyperspectral Machine Vision

 How do changes in lighting in the factory affect Resonon’s machine vision system?

-The system requires specialized, controlled lighting that is
+The system requires specialized, controlled

 Do you sell turnkey machine vision solutions for factory lines?

-We do not sell turnkey systems for installation into factory
+We do not sell turnkey systems for installation

-We work with you to determine what aspects of the integration your team has the
+degree of customization.
+We work with you to determine which aspects of the

-expertise to manage and support you in completing the rest.
+integration your team has the expertise to manage, and support you in

 Which hyperspectral camera do I need for my application?

-Could I self-install a Resonon machine vision system?
+Can I self-install a Resonon machine vision system?

-A Resonon machine vision expert will install and set up the system.
+install and set up the system.

 Do you offer in-person training on how to use a Resonon machine vision system?